slackhq/hakana/README.md

 ## Running tests

-You can run all tests with: `cargo run --release test tests`
+You can run all tests with: `cargo run --bin hakana --release test tests`

-You can run an individual test with `cargo run test <path-to-test-dir>`
+You can run an individual test with `cargo run --bin hakana test <path-to-test-dir>`